Unit 6 - Practice Quiz

 15 What is a Cooper pair?

-A. A pair of protons bound by lattice vibrations.
+A. A pair of electrons bound together by lattice vibrations (phonons).

 C. A pair of magnetic domains.